act-rules/act-rules.github.io/_rules/link-non-empty-accessible-name-c487ae.md

     passed: further testing needed
     inapplicable: further testing needed wcag20:1.1.1: # Non-text content (A)
     secondary: This success criterion **partially overlaps** this rule.
-This is because the HTML`area` element count as both a link, and as non-text content.
+This is because the HTML `area` element counts as both a link and as non-text content.
 This is why some of the failed examples may not satisfy this success criterion.
 input_aspects:
   - Accessibility Tree
   - DOM Tree